jforget/raku-Hamilton2/doc/Hamilton.en.md

 The filling of the `exterior` column  of table `Areas` and the purpose of  columns  `lon`,  `lat`  and   `cross_idl`  will  be  explained  is subsequent chapters.

+Program   `init-risk-extract.raku`   is   very  similar   to   program `init-risk-extract2.raku`.
+The  main  differences   are  the  use  of `X`-lines and `Y`-lines  and the filtering of  messages with hashtable `%seen` and CLI parameter `--complet`.

 Initialisation of the French maps, `init-fr.raku`
 -------------------------------------------------